Is remote work right for you? We reveal the best remote job boards and share insider tips for how to find remote jobs.

 Do you often have random musings that are insightful, humorous or at least occasionally deep?
 Do your friends think you’re funny?
 Do you consider yourself relatively thick-skinned?

-If you answered “yes” to these questions, you may be the perfect candidate for using Twitter as a career development and job search tool.
+If you answered “yes” to these questions, you may be the perfect candidate for using Twitter (X) as a career development and job search tool.

 Start using Twitter by creating a thoughtful, strategic profile with career-related hashtags in your profile.
 For your profile picture, pick a presentable photo or an icon that expresses your values, personal brand, or industry.